#RememberTheRescue Challenge Winners

 Meet the winning pets and pet adoption organizations

-Helen Woodward Animal Center is pleased to announce the winners of the first annual #RememberTheRescue Challenge!
+Helen Woodward Animal Center is pleased to announce the winners of the second annual #RememberTheRescue Challenge!

-We received more than 7,000 entries for the challenge, and we couldn’t be more grateful for all the rescue pet parents who submitted their rescue pet photos and stories.
+We received over 7,400 entries for the challenge and we couldn’t be more grateful for all the rescue pet parents who submitted their rescue pet photos and stories.
 Thank you all for advocating for pet adoption and orphan pets.

 First Place – Cappy, Personal Rescue, Prize will go to Homeless Pets Foundation, Marietta, GA